 Meet our charities

-All of the charities have something in common; they are all national UK based charities that have a strong regional presence, all offering practical help and support within the communities we all belong to.
+All of the charities had something in common; they all had national UK based charities that had a strong regional presence, all offering practical help and support within the communities we all belong to.

-Therefore every penny donated will go to helping someone near you at what can be a difficult time of year for charities to raise funds.
-This years charities are:
+Therefore every penny donated went to helping someone near you at what can be a difficult time of year for charities to raise funds, 2013 charites were: